donk666-git/obsidian-notes/大三上/artificial intelligence/week01.md

 however,
 1. manipulate the inference period by creating spam input to bypass the detection 2.temper with the training data by remove the spam from its folder to inbox

+privacy violation:
+3. to ensure whether a email was used to train the model
+4. reconstruct the local model that resemble to the one